+WSG anticipates that eight to ten projects will be selected for the 2022-2024 funding cycle.
 Awards are contingent on the availability of funds to WSG through NOAA's National Sea Grant Office.
-Proposals may request annual budgets up to \$140,000 for a total project cap of \$280,000.
+Proposals may request annual budgets up to \$140,000 for a total project cap of \$280,000 in federal funds.